Masquerayd/Alx-/README.md

 # Alx-
-This is a Repostiory for The ALX Course
+This is a Repostiory for The ALX

+# This folder will be used for basic github activites